EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 ### Live loops :repeat:

 **Live loops** are a special kind of loop that exists only in SonicPi and allows us to **repeat something infinitely** until we decide to stop it.
-What makes it so special is that these loops also allow us to **change them without needing to stop the music**.
+What makes `live loops` so special is that these loops also allow us to **change them without needing to stop the music**.

 To create a live loop we can use the keyword `live_loop` followed by `:` and **a name for our loop** (can be anything which doesn't have white spaces).
 On a new line we put the code we want to repeat followed by another new line and the keyword `end`, like so: